-If you’ve started to notice that your allergy symptoms are getting worse while at home, you most likely have an hidden allergen problem.
+If you’ve started to notice that your allergy symptoms are getting worse while at indoors, you most likely have an hidden allergen problem.

-However, learning how to control allergies like this is not as hard as it may seem.
+However, learning how to control allergies at home is not as hard as it may seem.

 Find the Source